 The average North Carolina driver pays $1,067 per year for car insurance — 30% less than the U.S. average.
 However, there's more that goes into setting your auto insurance rates than just your location.
 Car insurance rates are comprised of many factors, often including age and driving record.
 The Zebra's team of experts analyzed thousands of North Carolina car insurance rates for many such factors to help you find an affordable policy.

 Learn how much car insurance costs in North Carolina based on these variables, or enter your ZIP code above to get customized quotes from the top insurers in the country.

-Compare the best rates from 25 car insurance companies in North Carolina.
+The best car insurance companies in North Carolina

 In North Carolina, drivers are required to maintain auto insurance at or above the below levels: